Zeranny/ezedits-wiki/commands/structures/primary+secondary-alignment.md

 `//ezsc Clipboard Aim Constant`

 * If we set the `<primary>` to `Aim` then the up direction of our structure, the green beam in our example, will align with our current player's aim direction.
 * My player model is included in the picture for reference.
 That's where I was looking when I executed the command.
-The aim direction is visualized in F3+B with the thin blue line.
+  _The aim direction is visualized in F3+B with the thin blue line_

 <img src="../../.gitbook/assets/AimAlignment_demo1.png" alt="" data-size="original"> <img src="../../.gitbook/assets/AimAlignment_demo2.png" alt="" data-size="original">